Scarborough funiculars: South Cliff Lift

 During 1873, the Scarborough South Cliff Tramway Company Limited was created to construct the first funicular railway in the United Kingdom.
 It had long been recognised that the height difference between the town and its beaches was a geographical hindrance to the burgeoning tourism industry, and the construction of a funicular was viewed as a means of better facilitating, and extracting revenue from, such movements.
 It was specifically decided to build this initial cliff railway between the pre-existing Scarborough Spa on South Sands and the South Cliff Esplanade.

 The funicular was designed and engineered principally by William Lucas.
 Its construction was undertaken by Crossley Brothers of Manchester at a cost of £8,000.
 Metropolitan Carriage of Birmingham constructed the two cars, each capable of carrying 14 seated passengers.
 Each car was attached to a twin-steel cable rope, which was originally operated by a brakeman at the top station, while the bottom of each car was also fixed to a water tank.
 The track is wide and 284 ft long, on 1 in 1.75 (57%) gradient.

 Using seawater pumped by two Crossley gas engines through a hydraulic system designed by Tangye Ltd of Smethwick, Birmingham, the upper car's water tank was filled until the counterbalance point was reached.
 The cars then proceeded along their individual tracks, its speed and safety both being regulated by the brakeman.
 When the upper car reached the bottom of the incline, both cars were braked, and the seawater released into a pipe set between the two tracks so that it could be reused.
 The procedure was then repeated.

 On 6 July 1875, the railway opened.
 Since opening, it has been refurbished several times; during 1879, the original gas engines were replaced by steam pumps.
 Between 1935 and 1947, operations were suspended for a time prior to the completion of another refurbishment, which involved the replacement of the water system by 90 hp electric engine.
 The cars were replaced by two built by Hudswell Clarke & Company in 1934–1935.

 During 1993, Scarborough Borough Council purchased the funicular from its owners.
 In 1997, the control infrastructure of the lift were extensively modified, enabling operations to be handled entirely by its automated systems.

+In August 2026 the funicular was closed due to public safety concerns.